phoneticalfox/phoneticalfox.github.io/_posts/2023-04-16-chapter-two.md

 I was my usual extra clingy self, but Ash never seemed to really mind, instead she just called me adorable.
 She was always just extra affectionate to me, on those days.
 I could tell that she was feeling way better too.

-As we finished our errands, Ask took us out to the best restaurant ever.
+As we finished our errands, Ash took us out to the best restaurant ever.
 We had a blast playing arcade games and eating delicious food.
 I was so happy to be with her, and it felt like nothing could bring me down.

 She drove us home and the next thing I remember was her climbing into bed, I snuggled up to her and soon I was fast asleep in her arms.